xaur/decred-news/guidelines.md

 * Before pushing commits, make sure you're on the latest version.
 Rebase otherwise.
 * Before doing large changes check with others to avoid conflicts.
 * Avoid sending unfinished document for review, this leads to several roundtrips.
+* Write up stories sooner when possible to prevent the work piling up.
 * Try to give 2 full days for final review.
+* The sooner DJ is released [the better](https://github.com/xaur/decred-news/issues/34).
 * Do not edit the issue after it was released, unless there is a very good reason.
 If that happens, add commits to `master` branch.
 Each published version must have a corresponding `master` commit.

 ### Updating index